Graph-Query-Synthesis/GQS/README.md

 falkordb -> FalkorDB
 kuzu -> Kùzu
 ```
 Before running GQS, please correctly configure the `config.txt`, which specifies the commands to start, stop and reset the database system.
-GQS executes these commands everytime a new test cycle starts.
+GQS executes these commands every time a new test cycle starts.
 In the following, we describe the configuration process of each database in detail.

 ### Neo4j